Twenty years in a blink of an eye! This is how I felt reading the message from my provider about the dopamino.com age.

 Here are some of the key learnings I collected during the last twenty years:

-- Design is a 100% problem-solving practice, but not everyone that solves a problem is a designer.
+- Design is a 100% problem-solving practice, but not everyone who solves a problem is a designer.

 I had the luxury of working with highly talented “educated” designers and highly talented self-made designers.
-According to my experience, how “educated” designers see the design role within a business environment is different.
-Folks with a design background are quicker in figuring out how the design outcomes can turn into business enablers.
+According to my experience, how “educated” designers see the design role within a business environment differs.
+Folks with a design background are quicker in figuring out how the design outcomes can become business enablers.
 They can fluently speak the same language as a senior manager or a C-level person.
 In this way, it’s easier to link the design practice setup with ROIs in terms of business.
-This bread of professionals is great for planning the short, mid and long term strategy for a great digital experience.
+This bread of professionals is great for planning the short, mid and long-term strategy for a great digital experience.
 Design leaders with this DNA are faster and more efficient in empowering their teammates.
 They bring the message the best design provides the optimal compromise between business targets, user needs and the tech landscape.

 - Designers need to”speak machine“.